RubenQCs/Data-Science/BBVA Stock Prediction/README.md

 ## 🔍 **What’s in this repository?**
 - Downloading historical BBVA data.
 - Exploratory Data Analysis (EDA) and trend visualization.
-- Application of Machine Learning models such as **Linear Regression, Random Forest, and Neural Networks**.
+- Application of Machine Learning models.
 - Evaluation of model performance using metrics like **RMSE**.
 - Predictions and result visualization.